What happens to my Email and Documents?:

-Email accounts are disabled three months after leaving the college.
-Forwarding and auto-reply is disabled one year after leaving.
-See Automatically forward emails to another account for instructions on how to forward Williams email.
+Accounts are disabled three months after leaving the college.
+Forwarding and auto-reply also end at that time.
+See our guide for instructions on how to set up auto-reply or forward for those three months.

-After graduation, students will no longer receive new email in their Williams google (gmail) account.
-Your Williams account including email and drive files will be deleted on July 1.
+After graduation, students will no longer receive new email in their Williams (gmail) account.
+Your Williams account including Email, G Suite files (Google Drive), and other Williams associated services (Adobe, Glow, etc) will be deleted on July 1.

-Anyone leaving the college should also set up a Gmail Vacation Responder message to let people (and potential employers) know that your Williams email account will be ending and what new email address they should use to contact you in the future.
+Anyone leaving the college should also set up an auto-reply message to let people know that your Williams email account will be ending and what new email address they should use to contact you in the future.

 - Formats for each of the TakeOut items: https://support.google.com/accounts/answer/3024195